 DIY Jerky (Biltong)

-Quick History: Biltong originated from the Dutch farmers who settled in South Africa.
-Drying meat back then was necessary for those homesteaders, and remains a convenient & portable source of protein.
+Biltong originated from the Dutch farmers who settled in South Africa.
+Drying meat back then was necessary for those homesteaders because it was a convenient & portable source of protein.
 I’m sure Fanta’s drying technique is quite different here living and working in boating than how he would traditionally make his Biltong back home.
 But, no matter how you do it, the important thing is the drying and seasoning of the meat.

-- Cut The Meat: Fanta recommends a top or bottom round of beef.
+Get a top or bottom round of beef, preferably grass fed.
 Remove the fat; and cut the meat into 1/2″ – 1″ strips following the grain of the muscle, or you can use flat pieces sliced across the grain.

-- Hanging The Meat: Cut stainless baling wire (or you can use seizing wire,) into a wave shape then hang a slice of beef off either side.
-If your Tupperware container is tall enough you can hang another slice off the bottom like this:
+Cut stainless baling wire into a wave shape then hang a slice of beef off either side.
+If your Tupperware container is tall enough you can hang another slice off the bottom of the top one like this:

-Thank-you, Fanta for sharing your Biltong technique with Big Girl Life.
+Thank-you, Fanta for sharing your Biltong technique with me!